redfolgersGA/code_gym/u3/d02/homework/readme.md

 ## Assignment
-For this weekend's homework you will be building a small Sinatra app from scratch.
+For this homework you will be building a small Sinatra app from scratch.
 For each route, the response should be some html text from an `erb` file.
 Try to reuse `erb` files if you can, by using `instance variables` from the `server.rb` file Be sure to set up your Sinatra app correctly, and to include the `gems` you need.

 ## Completion
 Completion is all problems for this assignment.